 Instructions to the editor: please make the following changes to paragraphs from P99L52 P100L1 in the subclause 9.4.2.330.3 DMG Sensing Image Report Data subelement in D3.0 as shown below:

-The Range Axis Present field indicates the presence of Range Axis Index field in the Reflection Fields fields.
+The Range Axis Present field indicates the presence of Range Axis Index field in the Reflection Set field.

-The Doppler Axis Present field indicates the presence of Doppler Axis Index field in the Reflection Fields field.
+The Doppler Axis Present field indicates the presence of Doppler Axis Index field in the Reflection Set field.

-The Receiver Beam Index Present field indicates the presence of Receiver Beam Index field in the Reflection Fields field.
+The Receiver Beam Index Present field indicates the presence of Receiver Beam Index field in the Reflection Set field.

-The Transmitter Beam Index Present field indicates the presence of Transmitter Beam Index field in the Reflection Fields field.
+The Transmitter Beam Index Present field indicates the presence of Transmitter Beam Index field in the Reflection Set field.

-The Phase Present field indicates the presence of Phase Value field in the Reflection Fields field.
+The Phase Present field indicates the presence of Phase Value field in the Reflection Set field.

 Instructions to the editor: please make the following changes to paragraphs from P100L30 P100L9 in the subclause 9.4.2.330.3 DMG Sensing Image Report Data subelement in D3.0 as shown below:

-The Number of Reflection Fields field contains the number of Reflection fields present in the Reflection Fields field.
+The Number of Reflection Fields field contains the number of Reflection fields present in the Reflection Set field.

-The Reflection Fields field contains multiple Reflection fields.
-All Reflection fields within a Reflection Fields field have the same format, which can be derived from the Axis Present field.
+The Reflection Set field contains multiple Reflection fields.
+All Reflection fields within a Reflection Set field have the same format, which can be derived from the Axis Present field.
 There are 4 format options for 2 axes (Figure 9-1001co (Reflection field format for 2 axes)), 3 axes (Figure 9-1001cp (Reflection field format for 3 axes)), 4 axes (Figure 9-1001cq (Reflection field format for 4 axes)), and 5 axes (Figure 9-1001cr (Reflection field format for 5 axes)).
 The number of bits allocated for each axis is fixed and given by the axis type.

 The Receive Azimuth Present field indicates the presence of receive azimuth angles in the Reflection subelements.

-The Receive Elevation Present field indicates the presence of receive azimuth angles in the Reflection subelements.
+The Receive Elevation Present field indicates the presence of receive elevation angles in the Reflection subelements.

 CID 4065